mhpprodea/PM-Portfolio/README.md

 3. HYSA Optimizer  (case study) https://mhpprodea.github.io/hysa-optimizer/

 A consumer fintech tool that shows people exactly how much money they lose by keeping savings in a low-yield account.
-Built, tested, and iterated in under a week.

 4. My Wander Moments https://mywandermoments.com/